Two weeks can change everything

 If necessary, campers may submit a request to bunk with one buddy.
 Campers may only request to bunk with one buddy no exceptions.
 In order for the request to be considered, the request must be mutual, meaning that both campers have requested each other, and both campers must be in the same division.
 All bunk requests are approved at the discretion of the Camp Director.
 Chain buddy requests are strictly prohibited and will not be granted.

-CAN I TALK TO MY CAMPER DURING THE WEEK?
+HOW CAN I COMMUNICATE WITH MY CAMPER DURING CAMP?

 The most effective way for you to communicate with your child is through Bunk 1.
 Bunk1 is a website designed for making communication between campers and parents effortless.
 You can create an account to have access to camp photos as well as “bunk notes.”
 ‘Bunk notes’ are one-way electronic messages similar to emails that get printed and delivered to campers daily.
 Campers do not have access to the internet, but they are able to write letters in reply and send them out daily.
 THIS IS THE BEST WAY TO ENSURE YOUR CAMPER RECEIVES COMMUNICATION FROM YOU.